 CVS Health Customer Service: 1-888-202-1654 or http://www.caremark.com

 - CVS Health Prescription Plan Booklet (PDF)

-- CVS Health Reimbursement Form (PDF)
+- CVS Prescription Reimbursement form (PDF)

 - Preventive Therapy Drug List for High Deductible Health Plan (PDF)

-- Let's Talk Prescription - Preventive drug list for 85/60 and HDHP medical plans (PDF)
+- Let's Talk Prescription - Preventive drug list for 85/60 and HDHP medical plans (PDF) (

-- Advanced Control Specialty Formulary Drug List (PDF)
+- Advanced Control Specialty Formulary (PDF)